data-preservation-programs/slingshot/participants/template.md

 *Before submitting a PR with this file:
 - Make sure you rename this file to contain your project's name
-- Respond to add your response in each section below
+- Respond to add your response in each section below*
-- Make sure you move this file to the `participants` folder*

 ## (0) Project Name and Team Slack Handles